|

 An attempt to hide Spyware under the disguise of Spyware scanner can be viewed as yet another example of deceptive advertising.
 See for example Trustworthy Anti-Spyware Products.

 Moreover often free tools are better that commercial.
-As PCWorld.com - Poor Defenders atricle stated "Some anti-spyware companies use confusing ads, and our tests show their $20-$60 products are less effective than free competitors."
+As PCWorld.com - Poor Defenders article stated "Some anti-spyware companies use confusing ads, and our tests show their $20-$60 products are less effective than free competitors."

-Spyware scanners (Adaware and SpyBot) are traditional first level of defense, but like with AV scanners they have drawbacks: they cannot fight the most complex spyware engines and signature file may not contains a signature of spyware bug that bite you.
+Freeware spyware scanners (Microsoft Windows Defender, Adaware and SpyBot) are traditional first level of defense, but like with AV scanners they have drawbacks: they cannot fight the most complex spyware engines and signature file may not contains a signature of spyware bug that bite you.
 Still they should be tried first.
-You need to download the latest signature file separately (or via update feature if you still have internet connection on the infected computer) before using Adaware or Spybot S&D.

 Scanner can be used even if spyware shuts down your internet connection: you just need to burn a CD with those tools and the latest signature file, install those two tools from a CD and run them one by one.